gundeeps22/comp-sec-mps/README.md

 which means V is A, R is B, J is C, and so on in alphabetical order.

-You are to write a **python script** that takes the *ciphertext file*, *key file*, and *output file* as three arguments from the command line and successfully write the decoded plaintext to the output file.
+You are to write a **Python script** that takes the *ciphertext file*, *key file*, and *output file* as three arguments from the command line and successfully write the decoded plaintext to the output file.

 There are many ways to approach this problem, but I used Python dictionary for mapping.